Are children with cerebral palsy more prone to behavior problems?

 Even physical differences (like wearing a leg brace or using a walker) can make your child feel singled out.

-Learning disabilities are not directly linked to cerebral palsy, but they do commonly co-occur together.
+Learning disabilities are not directly linked to cerebral palsy, but they do commonly co-occur.

-In fact, nearly 50% of individuals with CP have a learning disability.
+In fact, nearly 50% of individuals with CP also have a learning disability.

 Learning disabilities can make it difficult for children with CP to process information.
 However, that does not mean they are incapable of learning.